Which chronic illnesses can lead to depression?

 Any chronic condition may contribute to depression.
 There is, however, an increased risk with the severity of the illness and the level of disruption it causes.
 Statistically, the risk of depression is generally 10% to 25% for women and 5% to 12% for men.
 However, people with chronic illnesses face a significantly higher risk -- between 25% and 33%.

 How frequently does depression complicate a chronic illness?

 The rate for depression occurring with other medical illnesses is quite high.
 Here are some examples:

 Clinical depression causes many physical symptoms, including physical pain.
 The mind controls the body, and a person's emotions can have an impact on the body's major functions.
 Pain associated with depression can range from unexplained headaches to neck pain to abdominal pain.

 Why does depression complicate sex?

 Both depression and some depression medications can cause sexual problems.
 Depression has a tendency to reduce the sex drive and affect personal relationships.
-On top of that, depression medications have been shown to also reduce libido.
+On top of that, some depression medications have been shown to also reduce libido or sexual functioning.